-Sarah Spring is the founder and president of Parabola Films and serves on the Executive of the Documentary Organization of Quebec.
-Sarah produces theatrical documentaries from filmmakers with fresh creative approaches to documentary storytelling.
-Her credits include Ariel (2013) shot in Mendoza, Argentina about a man’s poetic journey to rebuild his mind and body after a terrible accident; Jeppe on a Friday (2012) in Johannesburg, South Africa and À St-Henri, le 26 août in Montreal, Quebec (2011), in which local filmmakers simultaneously document stories in one neighbourhood over the course of a single day; H2Oil (2009) about the battle over Alberta’s tar sands, and Roadsworth: Crossing the Line (2008) about a notorious Montreal street artist.
+Sarah Spring is the founder and president of Parabola Films and co-vice president of the Documentary Organization of Quebec.
+Sarah has produced the theatrical documentaries Ariel (2013) in Mendoza, Argentina about a man’s poetic journey to rebuild his mind and body after a terrible accident; Jeppe on a Friday (2012) in Johannesburg, South Africa and À St-Henri, le 26 août in Montreal, Quebec (2011), two films in which local filmmakers simultaneously documented stories in one neighbourhood over the course of a single day; H2Oil (2009) about the battle over Alberta’s tar sands, and Roadsworth: Crossing the Line (2008) about a notorious Montreal street artist.
 Sarah’s films have shown nationally on CBC, Bravo!, Télé-Québec, Canal D, and Shaw, internationally on the Sundance Channel and Discovery; in co-production with the National Film Board of Canada, and at festivals all over the world.